Malaa: 2015–present

 In September 2017, Malaa and French future house artist Tchami announced their "No Redemption" tour which was held in North America.
 To promote the tour event, they released a hip-hop influenced house track titled "Summer 99" on 29 September 2017.

 Malaa is known for his "Who Is Malaa?" continuous mixes which he releases through SoundCloud, which feature ghetto house and future house tracks.

+Malaa performed at the 22nd Coachella Valley Music and Arts Festival in April 2023.

 Pardon My French

 Malaa is currently part of the Pardon My French team, a collective of four French DJs composed of DJ Snake, Mercer, Tchami and himself.
 Throughout the year 2016 and early 2017, the collective went on a Pardon My French Tour in North America.